Soledad Cazorla

 Soledad Cazorla Prieto (19 February 1955 – 4 May 2015) was a jurist and the first Spanish prosecutor against gender violence.
 She directed a network of fiscal specialists who worked in this field in Spain after the creation of the 2004 Integral Law against Gender Violence.
-She held the position for a decade, from 2005 until her death.
-Remembered as a defender of equality, her professional career was closely linked to the development of this law.
+She held the position for a decade, from 2005 until her death. she advocated for equality and her professional career was closely linked to the development of this law.

 Biography

 Cazorla was born in 1955 in Larache, then a Spanish protectorate in Morocco, where her family had emigrated at the close of the 19th century.
 Her father was a military officer of high rank.
 Her older brother, Luis María Cazorla, is also a jurist.
 She started her career in 1981 at the Fiscalía of Girona.
 In 1984, she moved to Valladolid.
 In 1985, she joined the Audiencia Territorial de Madrid, followed by the Inspection Office of the Fiscalía General del Estado in 1993, and afterwards, the Secretaría Técnica.

 In September 1996, she was appointed public prosecutor of the High Court, where she gained, between other responsibilities, a public indictment against Mario Conde in the Banesto case.

 In 2005, she rose to Public Prosecutor in the Section against Violence towards Woman she had proposed to the fiscal general of the State, Cándido Conde-Pumpido, and in October 2010, she was re-appointed.
 The section formed part of the Observation Against Gender Violence.